felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 ## Good fold, Bad fold

 So I got to work, big time.
 My focus in mid-June was higher than ever, thanks to survival instincts that kicked into high gear.
-One of my first personal goals was to get though the DevOps Handbook before the end of my extended probation.
+One of my first personal goals was to get through the DevOps Handbook before the end of my extended probation.

 And I am  happy to report that I did, thanks in no small  part to a neat little trick that  I am  about to show you: